Wiseguy (TV series): Non-arc episodes

 There were also several stand-alone episodes between the arcs, most of which dealt with the personal lives of the main characters.
 For instance:

+"Last Rites for Lucci"

+While Vinnie is recovering from observing Sonny Steelgrave's suicide, he learns of a contract on the life of a childhood friend who works at Brooklyn Borough Hall.
+Unable to get his friends at OCB to intervene, he takes matters into his own hands to bring the assassin down including asking help from a new friend he makes in a support group for previously "damaged" agents.

 "Aria for Don Aiuppo"

 Mama Carlotta Terranova falls for and marries an old flame, Rudy Aiuppo, whom she had formerly given up when he chose a life of crime.
-Aiuppo switches places with his recently reconciled (and dead-ringer) brother, who is deported to Italy, while Aiuppo fades back into the old neighborhood.
+When the OCB come to arrest him at his wedding for being in the country illegally, Aiuppo switches places with his recently reconciled (and dead-ringer) brother, who is deported to Italy, while Aiuppo and Carlotta goes on their honeymoon.

 "Stairway to Heaven"

 Frank's wife Jenny is dying of liver failure, and cannot get a transplant due to her alcoholism.
 Frank uses money given to Vinnie by Roger in "Date with an Angel" to obtain an under-the-table liver transplant, saving her life.
 However, feeling that Frank was the cause of her drinking, she demands a separation, and Frank temporarily moves in with Vinnie.

 "White Noise"

-Vinnie goes undercover in a corrupt mental hospital, but not by choice: disgraced former OCB chief Daryl Elias (John M. Jackson) edits Vinnie's cover as a violently unstable patient into hospital records, and Vinnie is committed when he tries to check out after a physical exam.
-Through a series of hallucinations of Sonny Steelgrave, Vinnie resolves his guilt issues.
+Vinnie has his broken leg from the beginning of the Garment Center storyline healed in a local hospital, where disgraced former OCB chief Daryl Elias (John M. Jackson) is in the mental ward.
+Elias edits Vinnie's status for being there into that of a violently unstable patient into hospital records.
+Vinnie is committed when he tries to check out after his physical exam.
+Through a series of hallucinations of Sonny Steelgrave, Vinnie resolves his guilt issues, retains his sanity and brings Elias and the hospital's mental ward staff down for committing him..